salyu9/Untitled.ConfigDataBuilder/README.md

 - Data output: The path (relative to Assets/Resources) of the folder which will contain exported data.

-- Localization exporter type: If sheet data contains localizable data, a user script class can be set to export localization source data, see #Usage section for more details.
+- Localization exporter type: If sheet data contains localizable data, a user script class can be set to export localization source data, see [Usage](#usage) section for more details.

 - Custom Type Assemblies: Config data can contain custom types from user scripts.
 To use custom types, add the names of the assemblies that contains these types at here.
-See #Usage for more details about custom types.
+See [Custom Types](#custom-types) for more details about custom types.

 - Importing assemblies: Extra assemblies that the compiled assembly should reference.
 Custom type assemblies will be auto imported.